leeway64/Analysis_of_Select_Semiconductor_Industry_Companies/analysis/README.rst

 Samsung Electronics will remain a viable force in the future; the lumbering South Korean behemoth will continue to stumble on, if by nothing else but sheer inertia.

-SMIC, on the other hand, is a minnow in a sea full of ruthless leviathans who have cut their teeth on hardship itself.
+SMIC, on the other hand, is a minnow in a sea full of leviathans.
 It clearly has its work cut out for it, both in terms of improving its share price and gross profit.

 References
 -----------